 Marine Weather and Tide Forecast for Ephraim, WI

-Rest of the night - NW wind 5 to 10 kts.
-Mostly clear.
+Friday - S wind 5 to 10 kts.
+Sunny in the morning then becoming partly cloudy.
 Waves 2 ft or less.

-Friday - NW wind 5 to 10 kts backing se in the afternoon.
-Mostly Sunny.
+Friday night - S wind 5 to 10 kts.
+A chance of light showers in the evening.
+A chance of Thunderstorms.
+Showers likely after midnight.
 Waves 2 ft or less.

 LMZ500